nccgroup/Sniffle/README.md

 While the original 2019 Sniffle firmware was purely a passive listener, later firmware versions added various features to actively transmit packets in various ways.
-Current Sniffle firmware supports acting as both a GAP central and peripheral device, including active scanning, legacy and extended advertising, initiating connections, and being connected in a master (central) or slave (peripheral) role.
+Current Sniffle firmware supports acting as both a GAP central and peripheral device, including active scanning, legacy and extended advertising, initiating connections, and being connected in a central or peripheral role.
 The `scanner.py` script performs active scanning.
-The `initiator.py` script initiates a connection to a peripheral and then acts as a connected master.
+The `initiator.py` script initiates a connection to a peripheral and then acts as a connected central.
 The `advertiser.py` script performs legacy advertising and accepts connection requests from other devices, transitioning to a connected peripheral role.